mEbara/MEMI_corpus/README.md

 ```

 ## ▶️ Scenario Execution
-Navigate to the execution directory:
+Navigate to the execution directory and make directory for outputs:
 ```
 cd exe
+mkdir outputs
 ```
 The corpus dataset is provided in a compressed format.
 Please unzip it before executing any scripts: